 Finally, we polish.
 Apply your wax polish in small amounts with a brush and work it into the leather using a circular motion and mild pressure.
-This may sound obvious but make sure you use the right colour polish for your shoes.
+This may sound obvious but make sure you use the right color polish for your shoes.
 (Our Shoe Care Kit has two kinds of polish, so it’s perfect for keeping all your Tyrwhitt shoes looking fantastic.)
 Once you’ve finished polishing, wipe away any excess polish with a soft cloth and then buff the shoes using a soft bristled brush.
-Use a dark brush for black shoes and a lighter brush for brown shoes to avoid discolouration – our twin brush set has two different brushes so you’ll never get them mixed up.
+Use a dark brush for black shoes and a lighter brush for brown shoes to avoid discoloration – our twin brush set has two different brushes so you’ll never get them mixed up.
 Use your brush to buff the leather until it shines and then the job is done.
 Your shoes should now look impeccable.

-How to dry a wet pair of shoes
+How to dry a wet

 You can do your best to avoid the rain, but every gent has been caught out in a shower at least once.
 The most important thing to remember is you should never dry leather or suede by a fire or heater.
 This can cause the leather to dry out and crack, and there’s no way of repairing your shoes if that happens.
 Wet shoes should be allowed to dry slowly and naturally in a well-ventilated area at room temperature.
 If your shoes are particularly wet, you can stuff them with newspaper to soak up the moisture.
 Lay the shoes on their sides to dry out, as this will allow the soles to dry as well.